gbafana25/passman/README.md

 	- enter the number listed before the username
 	- you will be prompted to enter your gpg password

- *If you are using this without X server started, the password won't be in the clipboard, since it uses the `clipboard` option in `xclip`, not the primary or secondary*
+ **Note: The default number of pastes for xclip is 3.
+This is required with chromium (only one that I tested other than firefox)**

 ## TODO

 - [ ] add comments
-- [x] ~Make running from command line easier by adding flags and passing path to conf file~
+- [x] Make running from command line easier by adding flags and passing path to conf file
-- [x] ~Organize passwords into files by their corresponding website, and folders of general categories~
+- [x] Organize passwords into files by their corresponding website, and folders of general categories
-- [x] ~Encrypt and decrypt passwords with `gpg` (via os.system)~
+- [x] Encrypt and decrypt passwords with `gpg` (via os.system)